neodaoist/loudverse/README.md

 ## Team
 XYZ

-## 🌴🌱🌲 Join us at LOUDVΞRSΞ and help the next million artists take the green pill! 💚💊🍀
+## 🌴🌱🌲 Join us at LOUDVΞRSΞ and onboard the next million artists to web3! 💚💊🍀